 If the noun in question is sipping Singapore Sling, you need to step away from the screen, take a deep breath and do something else for a while.
 OK, OK.
 What I meant to say is that some plurals can be excluded on the basis of gender.
-For example, almost all nouns which slenderise for plural (e.g. balach » balaich, bòrd » bùird) are masculine.
+For example, almost all nouns which slenderise for plural without adding a suffix (e.g. balach » balaich, bòrd » bùird) are masculine.
 So, if you have a noun and you're pretty sure it's feminine, then in almost all cases you must stick an ending on to show the plural.

 A lot of loanwords go for -(a)ichean in the plural: